csun-rf-lab/antennameasure/README.md

 * MATLAB R2021a

-# TO TEST/DISCUSS

-* Discuss TODO in remapMeasurements.m

 # TODO

+* Include all axis positions in result data
 * Ability to set axis velocities from job config and from motion controller app
 * Tests for extractMeasurement... functions
 * Add some controls to the VNA view
-* Show the measurements as they happen (defaults for single axis/freq, dropdowns for more complex jobs)
+* Add support for 3 axes in measurements live view
 * Add the ability to clear the cached axis names in the motion controller
 * Originally the MI4190 and HP8720 classes were built with _Prologix extensions and it made sense at the time.
 However, since then things have changed and the separate classes no longer make sense.
 To clean up, the _Prologix classes should be integrated back into the core classes.
 * There is still a nasty bug related to the log in MotionControllerApp.
 Try opening and closing it a few times in a row and you'll see what I mean.